simnibs/simnibs/docs/installation/throubleshooting.rst

 * If you are experiencing problems during the install, be sure that you can connect to `<https://repo.continuum.io/>`_ and `<https://github.com/>`_

-* Antivirus software and other security features might also interfere with the installation.
+* Antivirus software and other security features might interfere with the installation.

 * Often times, :ref:`installing with the conda package manager <conda-install>` can help overcome problems with the installer.
 Please try it out

+* **glError** messages when opening the GUI can often be solved by updating video drivers.

 * Please send an email to support@simnibs.org including the :file:`simnibs_install_log.txt` file, which can be found in your SimNIBS installation directory